Kamlang Wildlife Sanctuary

-The Kamlang Wildlife Sanctuary, established in 1989, is the 50th Tiger reserve in India.
+Kamlang Wildlife Sanctuary is a wildlife sanctuary in the Indian state of Arunachal Pradesh.
+It was established in 1989 and is the 50th tiger reserve of India.
 In 2024, it was declared as a eco-sensitive zone.
-The Sanctuary is rich with floral and faunal diversity.
-It is situated in the Lohit District of the northeastern Indian state of Arunachal Pradesh.
+It is rich with floral and faunal diversity.
+It is situated in the Lohit District.
 The park is named after the Kamlang River which flows through it.
 The Mishmi, Digaro Mishmi, and Miju Mishmi people tribal people who reside around the periphery of the sanctuary claim their descent from the King Rukmo of the epic Mahabharata.
 They believe in a myth of an invisible god known as Suto Phenkhenynon jamalu.
 An important body of water in the sanctuary is the Glow Lake.
-Located in tropical and sub-tropical climatic zones, the sanctuary is the habitat of the four big cat species of India: tiger, leopard, clouded leopard and snow leopard.
+Located in tropical and sub-tropical climatic zones, the sanctuary is the habitat of the Bengal tiger, leopard, clouded leopard and snow leopard.

-Topography
+Geography

-The sanctuary is in the South-Eastern part of Lohit District.
-Established in 1989, it covers an area of 783 km2.
+Kamlang Wildlife Sanctuary is one of the twelve protected areas in the state of Arunachal Pradesh.
+It was established in 1989 and covers an area of 783 km2 in the south-eastern part of Lohit district.
 The Lang River forms its northern border and the Namdapha National Park is on its southern border.
-Wakro town in the Namsai Sub-Division is close to the sanctuary.
-Namsai town is 70 km away from Wakro.
-The nearest rail head and airport are Tinsukia and Dibrugarh respectively.
-It is one of the twelve protected areas in the state of Arunachal Pradesh.

-The park has a number of bodies of water above an elevation of 600 m.
-These include the Glow Lake, at an elevation of 5000 ft, covering an area of 8 km2 and with a circumference of about 4–5 km; it is accessible only by trekking.
-Another notable topographic feature within the park is the "Parshuram Kund" ('kund' means "pond") which is a pilgrimage place.